 We'll start at the beginning…

-Business process outsourcing is exactly what it sounds like: the act of hiring external contractors to handle specific business processes for an organization.
+Business process outsourcing (BPO) is exactly what it sounds like: the act of hiring external contractors to handle specific business processes for an organization.

 The processes one typically chooses to outsource via BPO include payroll, sales prospecting, talent prospecting, and customer support.
 In other words, business processes that are generally considered to be supplementary rather than core functions of a company.